 Application and database updates are usually associated with extended system downtimes as the internal data structures within the database may be changed.
 It has therefore become established practice to disable the warm standby cluster and temporarily suspend data mirroring.
 Once the application and database have been updated and the necessary tests carried out, the new status can be copied over without any further interruptions to the second server – or, in the event that unforeseen issues arise, the old data can be restored in just a few minutes.

-The warm standby system developed by SSI SCHAEFER therefore ensures that security patches are rolled out quickly and efficiently with as little business interruption as possible while also providing yet another layer of security for customers in the form of the integrated fallback scenario.
+The warm standby system developed by SSI SCHAEFER therefore ensures that security patches are rolled-out quickly and efficiently with as little business interruption as possible while also providing yet another layer of security for customers in the form of the integrated fallback scenario

 From his previous professional fields, Martin Frischenschlager brings several years of experience in a variety of sectors within the SAP environment, the sector of healthcare and the financial sector to the SSI Schaefer Group.
-He held management positions in project management and worked successfully as VP or SVP in realisation as well as service areas of the IT sector.
+He held management positions in project management and worked successfully as VP or SVP in realization as well as service areas of the IT sector.

 Since the beginning of 2018 he is the Vice President in charge of the division IT Business Operations at SSI SCHAEFER.
 This business division is responsible for a long-term and successful partnership with existing customers in terms of strategic as well as operative areas.